instana/nodejs/CONTRIBUTING.md

 For each release, we also publishing a new Lambda layer, a Fargate Docker image layer and a Google Cloud Run image layer.
 This happens automatically via [CI](https://ci.instana.io/teams/nodejs/pipelines/serverless-in-process-collectors:main).

+The Github action will send a Slack notification to the channel of team Node.js.
+Additionally, you can enable notifications for actions for your account at <https://github.com/settings/notifications> (in the section titled "Actions").
+But enabling that might also get you notifications for other repositories you contribute to.

 #### Separate lerna version And lerna publish

 It is possible to execute the git parts of a release (version bump and tagging) and the npm part (publishing to the npm registry) separately.
-This can be used to rectify a situation when the `lerna publish` step the [Github release action](#publishing-a-new-release) did not go through successfully and has only completed the git actions but not the npm publish.
+This can be used to rectify a situation when the `lerna publish` step of the [Github release action](#publishing-a-new-release) did not go through successfully and has only completed the git actions but not the npm publish, or only published a subset of the packages successfully.

 - Run `lerna version` to bump all versions and create a git tag.
     - You can skip this step if it has already happened for the release you want to publish.
 If not, the step is mandatory.